Parliamentary.ai

 Overview

-This bill aims to restrict the number of betting shops in England, Wales, and Northern Ireland by requiring planning permission for new betting shops and allowing local authorities to limit their density.
+This bill aims to control the number of betting shops in England, Wales, and Northern Ireland by requiring planning permission for new ones and allowing local authorities to limit their density.

 Description

-The Betting Shops Bill introduces a new planning use class specifically for betting shops.
-This means that opening a new betting shop will require planning permission, unlike before.
-Local planning authorities will be required to assess the local need for more betting shops before granting permission and will be able to cap the number allowed in their area.
-The bill also amends the Gambling Act 2005 to remove an exemption that previously allowed betting shops to avoid certain planning regulations.
-The Secretary of State will provide guidance to licensing authorities on implementing these changes, with this guidance subject to parliamentary approval and review.
+The Betting Shops Bill amends the Town and Country Planning (Use Classes) Order 1987 and the Gambling Act 2005.
+It introduces a new planning use class specifically for betting shops, meaning that opening a new betting shop will require planning permission.
+This allows local planning authorities to assess the local demand for betting shops before granting permission and to cap the number of betting shops in any given area.
+The Secretary of State must also create and publish guidance for licensing authorities on how to implement these changes.
+This guidance is subject to parliamentary approval and can be revised, with revisions again requiring parliamentary approval.

 Government Spending